G-12.0000

 Synod shall provide administrative

-to their member
+services to their member

-Presbyteries, and Sessions,
+Sub-Synods, Presbyteries, and Sessions,

-to fulfill its objectives and programs
+to help fulfill their objectives and programs

 h. pursuant to these goals, each Primary

-Synod shall establish and maintain an
+Synod shall establish and maintain their

 (Westminster and Auburn)